 Rupee Derivatives: Risk Management Process

-extends guaranteed settlement of trades in Interest Rate Swaps (IRS) and
+offers CCP services for trades in Interest Rate Swaps (IRS) and Forward Rate

-Forward Rate Agreements (FRA) referenced to MIBOR, MIOIS and MIFOR benchmarks.
+Agreements (FRA) referenced to MIBOR, MIOIS, MIFOR and Modified MIFOR (MMFOR)

-IRS & FRA trades having residual maturity up to 10 years (for trades
+benchmarks.
+IRS & FRA trades having residual maturity up to 10 years (for

-maturity up to 5 years (for trades referenced to MIFOR benchmark) are eligible
+maturity up to 5 years (for trades referenced to MIFOR and MMFOR benchmark) are

 check is online, both for trades concluded on the ASTROID trading system as